 student should prepare one to:

-- use the tools of the educated person;
+- use the research and writing tools of the educated person;

 - grow in increased understanding of and insight into the world in which one